-- What are the most significant or compelling scientific or technical challenges that are driving the development of the randomized algorithms approach? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research?
-To what extent does it support the validation of research results?
-To what extent will research products, including data, be made available and reusable to advance the field of research?
+- What is the scientific innovation of the proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Does the application specify at least one scientific hypothesis?
+Is the investigation of the specified hypothesis or hypotheses scientifically valuable? - Is the Data Management Plan suitable for the proposed research?
+To what extent does it

+- support the validation of research results?
+To what extent will research products, including data, be made available and reusable to advance the field of research? - Does the Data Management Plan address the specific requirements the topic description?